Pavel Florensky: Early Religious Writings 1903-1909

 This review will appear in the Spring 2018 issue of Toronto Journal of Theology.

-Giacomo Sanfilippo’s “Father Pavel Florensky and the Sacrament of Love” will appear in the Spring/Summer 2018 issue of The Wheel, “Embodiment,” guest edited by Father Andrew Louth.
+Addendum: Giacomo Sanfilippo’s “Father Pavel Florensky and the Sacrament of Love” appeared in the Spring/Summer 2018 issue of The Wheel, guest edited by Father Andrew Louth.
 Metropolitan Kallistos (Ware) mentions Sanfilippo’s article favourably in his foreword.

 See also “Erasing Sergei.”